Auzzy/pyinq/docs/src/source/discovery.rst

         report = suite()

 This will cause all fixtures and tests contained in the heirarchy to be executed.
-It returns a :class:`TestSuiteResult` object, which contains information on the executed tests.
+Running the top-level :class:`TestSuiteData` object will return a :class:`TestSuiteResult` object, which contains information on the executed tests.
 The information is maintained in the same heirarchical fashion in which it was consumed.
-There will be a 1:1 mapping from data objects to result objects.
+There will be a 1:1 mapping from data objects to test result objects.

 Manually executing a suite
 ##########################